April travel insurance USA review: detailed analysis of coverage, limits and pricing

 Age drives everything.
 Prices nearly double between 30 and 60, regardless of destination.
 That part is standard.

 What you get for that price is less convincing.
 Moving from Basic to Choice increases the premium by up to 80%, yet medical coverage only reaches $100,000 at best.
 Evacuation improves.
-Baggage goes up slightly.
-The core risk still isn’t covered.
+Baggage rises slightly.
+The core risk still is not covered properly.

 No geographic adjustment.
 Europe, Thailand, USA.
 Same price.
 Same limits.
-That’s where the model breaks.
+That is where the model stops making sense.

 Price comparison table